Editorial Stock Photography vs Traditional Stock: What Designers Should Know

-Editorial Stock vs Traditional Stock Photography
+Editorial Stock vs Traditional Stock Photography: What Designers Should Know

 Traditional stock libraries are built for coverage.
 Editorial stock libraries are built for cohesion.

-This kind of imagery integrates more naturally into:
+This kind of imagery integrates seamlessly into:

 Editorial web design